-When my husband and I found out we were pregnant with our first baby, we were ecstatic.
-However, pregnancy for first time moms can be overwhelming.
-I did all the research, read all the books, and soaked up all the advice I could from other moms.
-I received a lot of great advice from those sources, but I also received bad and unpractical advice.
+We were ecstatic when my husband and I found out we were pregnant with our first baby.
+However, pregnancy for first-time moms can be overwhelming.
+I researched, read the books, and soaked up all the advice I could from other moms.
+I received a lot of great advice from those sources but also bad and impractical advice.

 Sleep when the baby sleeps.

-Yeah, this is good advice if you want to live in a hurricane of toys, clothes (clean and dirty), and unknown sticky surfaces.
+This is good advice if you want to live in a hurricane of toys, clothes (clean and dirty), and unknown sticky surfaces.
 Sleep when the baby sleeps really means sleep during the only time you have a quiet moment to yourself.
 This was the most common phrase of advice shared with me (a million times) among my fellow moms.
 Although it may work for some moms, it was very impractical for me.
-I still had a home to maintain, and dinner to make, and laundry to do, and those things didn’t get done when baby was awake.
-Also, sometimes it’s just nice to watch one uninterrupted episode of Fixer Upper.
+I still had a home to maintain, dinner to make, and laundry to do, and those things didn’t get done when baby was awake.
+Also, sometimes, watching one uninterrupted episode of my favorite show is just nice.

 Don’t forget to be intimate with your husband.

-This was literally the last thing on my mind when I had a baby.
-Medically, you should wait 6 weeks to return to intimate activities, so this one just confused me.
-Often moms don’t feel comfortable even at 6 weeks and wait weeks and even months longer until they are ready emotionally and physically.
+This was the last thing on my mind when I had a baby.
+It’s recommended to wait six weeks to return to intimate activities, so this one just confused me.
+Often, moms don’t feel comfortable even at six weeks and wait weeks or months until they are emotionally and physically ready.
 Thankfully, my husband was also too busy with diapers, baby baths, and other real-life issues to worry about this (at least for a while!)

 Let people babysit.